In this section

-Our virtual Teen Events are informal, online meet ups full of fun games and friendly chat.
-These Meet Ups are dedicated to teens (13-17) living with, or beyond, a brain tumour diagnosis.
-These events will be led by our Young Ambassadors.
-Our Charity Young Ambassadors are young adults affected by a brain tumour diagnosis and you will get the chance to get to know and interact with some of them, there will also be staff members of The Brain Tumour Charity who will be on hand to chat and answer any questions.
+The events will be led by our Young Ambassadors.
+Our charity Young Ambassadors are young adults who have been affected by a brain tumour diagnosis.
+You will have the chance to meet and get to know some of them.
+However, there will also be staff members from The Brain Tumour Charity on hand to chat and answer any questions.

 Upcoming dates: